JanusGraph Storage Backend Architecture & Configuration

 Python Pipeline Orchestration & Transaction Management

 Graph ingestion pipelines built with gremlin-python must enforce explicit transaction boundaries and idempotent mutation patterns.
-The Gremlin Server session model does not auto-commit; failures mid-pipeline leave partial state.
+The Gremlin Server session model does not auto-commit; a failure mid-pipeline leaves partial state that later batches will silently duplicate on retry.
+The pattern below batches mutations, commits explicitly, retries transient faults with bounded exponential backoff, and stays idempotent by keying every vertex on a business ID so a replayed batch updates rather than duplicates.

 from gremlin_python.driver.driver_remote_connection import DriverRemoteConnection